Michael-Moulana/NQueens-Genetic-Algorithm/README.md

 ## Introduction

-The **Genetic Algorithm for N-Queens Problem Solver** is an intelligent and efficient solution to the classic N-Queens problem.
+The **NQueens-Genetic-Algorithm** is an intelligent and efficient solution to the classic N-Queens problem.
 The N-Queens problem involves placing N chess queens on an N×N chessboard, ensuring that no two queens threaten each other.
 Solving this problem is fundamental to artificial intelligence and has real-world applications in constraint satisfaction problems.

 Our program employs a genetic algorithm approach to tackle the N-Queens problem, offering an elegant and scalable solution.
 Genetic algorithms are inspired by the process of natural selection and evolution, making them highly adaptable to complex optimization challenges like this one.